verificarlo/verificarlo/README.md

 precision corresponds to the number of preserved bits in the mantissa.

 The option `--seed` fixes the random generator seed.
-It should not generally be used except if one to reproduce a particular Bitmask trace.
+It should not generally be used except to reproduce a particular Bitmask trace.

 ## Verificarlo inclusion / exclusion options